OpenOCL/openocl.github.io/api-docs-v7.md

 The dimension of the variables are: number of states $n_x$ , number of algebraic states $n_z$, number of controls $n_u$, number of parameters $n_p$.

+Single stage optimal control problems are implemented using the class [ocl.Problem](#apiocl_problem).

 <!--

 ## Multi-stage optimal control problems